 About the Artist

-Tom Hicks is a 23-year-old pianist from Guernsey, a small island in the English Channel.
-During his early years, he studied privately with Mervyn Grand in Guernsey.
+Tom Hicks is a 23-year-old concert pianist from Guernsey, an island in the English Channel.
+During his early years, he studied privately with Mervyn Grand.
 He gained a place at Chetham’s School of Music in 2009, studying with Murray McLachlan, with whom he continued on the prestigious joint course at The Royal Northern College of Music and The Manchester University.
-He has been based in America since 2015, first at Yale School of Music, where he studied with Boris Berman, and now at the Bienen School of Music at Northwestern University where he is studying for his Doctor of Musical Arts degree with James Giles.

 Tom is grateful for financial assistance from the BWCI Foundation and Rothschild.